craftcms/docs/docs/5.x/reference/config/app.md

 ### Mutex

-Craft uses the database for mutex (or “mutually exclusive”) locks <Since ver="4.6.0" feature="The database mutex driver became the default in {ver} of {product}" />, which means it will work natively in [load-balanced environments](kb:configuring-load-balanced-environments#mutex-locks).
+Craft uses the database for mutex (or “mutually exclusive”) locks, which means it will work natively in [load-balanced environments](kb:configuring-load-balanced-environments#mutex-locks).

 ::: warning
 Prior to 4.6, enabling `devMode` would automatically switch from the default `FileMutex` driver to a special `NullMutex` driver to help avoid some virtualization bugs.
 Now, `NullMutex` is only used when a database connection is not available (i.e. prior to installation).